This would probably be plain "Holding Out for a Hero", but some friend nicked it.

-- Kicked Upstairs / Reassigned to Antarctica: German President Kurt Schumacher from the SPD tries to do this with Konrad Adenauer from the Centre Party note by making him first administrator of a new East African League mandate.
+- Kicked Upstairs: German President Kurt Schumacher from the SPD tries to do this with Konrad Adenauer from the Centre Party note by making him first administrator of a new East African League mandate.

 - Knight Templar: President La Rocque of France has a lot of aims that it's easy to sympathise with.
 Shame he's a pseudo-fascist.

 - Large Ham: The title already says it all.

 - No Fourth Wall: The characters sometimes feel the need to call the author out on something.

 - Shown Their Work: You're going to learn some interesting history from this.